practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 # FINAL CHECKS & Design Review

-1. Line driver for optical encoder.   - Dont think is nessissary but Clarify []
+1. Line driver for optical encoder.   - Dont think is nessissary but Clarify [x]  - It essensially has a line driver through buffers

 16. suitability of dropping 12v down to 3v3 ?
-Not liking - moved to Raspberry pi 5v  - need to check current draw on MCU, quieccent current on ICs?  []
+Not liking - moved to Raspberry pi 5v  - need to check current draw on MCU, quieccent current on ICs?  [x]  - Before microcontroller was powered from raspberry pi USB so should not be a problem

 2. ERC fail - EP Pin Not Connected on ATSAMD21G [x] - exposed pin I.E heatsink pin?
 I have tied to GND for heatsinking purposes

 3. Resistor values for thermocouple - filter - Low Pass as we want the smoothed DC and get rid of the noise.
 I have assumed ~100Hz is a suitable cutoff, with 10k resistors corner frequency for the basic filter is ~159Hz, however this is an abritrary value I have picked.
 I dont have any experience with smoothing sensor readings using analog filters.
-The actual circuit given in the application notes is more complex than a basic RC Filter- and I do not know how to evaluate it more accuratly.
+The actual circuit given in the application notes is more complex than a basic RC Filter- and I do not know how to evaluate it more accuratly. [x] - Worst come the worst we can change the value of these resistors

-4. When ROUTING - Ensure that NET LABELS do not connect across sheets - care taken to ONLY connect through sheets using HIARARCHICAL PINS. - Replace all global labels with NET LABELS? [x]
+4. When ROUTING - Ensure that NET LABELS do not connect across sheets - care taken to ONLY connect through sheets using HIARARCHICAL PINS. - Replace all global labels with NET LABELS? [x] - Still take care when routing to double check against schem

 5. Test Points?

  - Liase with Tim to make sure pin defintions are suitable for tasks, no unforseen errors with pin assignments.
- - Suitability of analog buffers - can be tested?
+ - Suitability of analog buffers - can be tested? [x] Tims seal of approval
- - suitability of digital buffers
+ - suitability of digital buffers - [x] - See max signal speed considerations below.

  # TIMS Notes

- 1. add 1k resistors in series to digital buffers to limit current
+ 1. add 1k resistors in series to digital buffers to limit current  [x]

  Max frequency of OE